LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/while-loops.rst

       i++;
    }

-Instead of relying on the the initial and update expressions, as we do in a ``for`` loop, we must manage the state of our loop manually.
+Instead of relying on the initial and update expressions, as we do in a ``for`` loop, we must manage the state of our loop manually.
 To do this, *before* entering the ``while`` loop, we will create the variable ``i`` and initialize it to 0, the first number we want to print.
 This variable plays the